geodynamics/aspect/opendap/OPeNDAP.md

 # The OPeNDAP extension to ASPECT

-The OPeNDAP client extension to ASPECT has been tested on OSX (10.13, 10.14) and is currently available in source form only.
+The OPeNDAP client extension to ASPECT has been tested on OSX (10.13, 10.14) and CentOS 7.
+It is currently available in source form only.
 In this document you will find a description of the prerequisites for the software, how to run the tests we have included and how to make data available from OPeNDAP servers so that ASPECT can use it.

-While OPeNDAP makes its own open-source data server (called _Hyrax_), that's certainly not the only viable server that supports the _Data Access Protocol_.
+While OPeNDAP makes its own open-source data server (called _Hyrax_), that's not the only viable server that supports the _Data Access Protocol_.
 Other servers include the THREDDS Data Server, ERDDAP, and PyDAP.
 Any of these a can be used to provide data for use with ASPECT (or any other software configured to work as a DAP client).
 For more information, visit _www.opendap.org_, or the Unidata TDS, ERDDAP or PyDAP sites (via Google).

 ## Building the software